MS Herald of Free Enterprise: Design and construction

 Loading of vehicles onto G deck was through watertight doors at the bow and stern.
-The wheel house was positioned at the forward end, and the ship had clam shell doors rather than raising a visor door, making it difficult to see the bow doors.
+The wheelhouse was positioned at the forward end, and the ship had clam shell doors rather than raising a visor door, making it difficult to see the bow doors.
 Loading of vehicles onto E deck and D deck was through a weathertight door at the bow and an open portal at the stern.
-Vehicles could be loaded and unloaded onto E and G decks simultaneously, using double-deck linkspans in use at Dover and Calais.
+Vehicles could be loaded and unloaded onto E and G decks simultaneously, using double-deck linkspans at Dover and Calais.

 The ships were constructed by Schichau-Unterweser AG in Bremerhaven, Germany.
 Propulsive power was by means of three 8000 bhp 12-cylinder Sulzer medium-speed diesel engines driving variable-pitch propellers.
 The vehicle deck bow doors were constructed by Cargospeed, Glasgow, Scotland.

 Accident of 6 March 1987

 Background

 On the day the ferry capsized, Herald of Free Enterprise was working the route between Dover and the Belgian port of Zeebrugge.
 This was not her normal route and the linkspan at Zeebrugge had not been designed specifically for the Spirit-class vessels: it used a single deck, preventing the simultaneous loading of both E and G decks, and the ramp could not be raised high enough to reach E deck.
 To compensate for this, the vessel's bow ballast tanks were filled.
 The ship's natural trim was not restored after loading.
 Had Herald of Free Enterprise survived, she would have been modified to remove the need for this procedure.

 It was normal practice for the assistant boatswain to close the doors before moorings were dropped.
-However, the assistant boatswain, Mark Stanley, had returned to his cabin for a short break after cleaning the car deck upon arrival, and was still asleep when the harbour-stations call sounded and the ship dropped her moorings.
+The assistant boatswain, Mark Stanley, however, had returned to his cabin for a short break after cleaning the car deck upon arrival, and was still asleep when the harbour-stations call sounded and the ship dropped her moorings.
 The first officer, Leslie Sabel, was required to stay on deck to make sure the doors were closed.
 Sabel said he thought he saw Stanley approaching.
 He was seriously injured in the disaster and the court concluded that his evidence was inaccurate.
 It is believed that, under pressure to get to his harbour station on the bridge, he had left G deck with the bow doors open in the expectation that Stanley would arrive shortly.

 The court also described the attitude of boatswain Terence Ayling, believed to have been the last person on G deck.
 Asked why he did not close the doors given there was no one else there to do it, he said it was not his duty.
 The court nevertheless praised his work in the rescue.

-Captain David Lewry assumed that the doors had been closed since he could not see them from the wheelhouse owing to the ship's design, and had no indicator lights in the wheelhouse.
+Captain David Lewry assumed that the doors had been closed.
+He could not see them from the wheelhouse owing to the ship's design, and had no indicator lights in the wheelhouse to tell him otherwise.